Optimal control with reset-renewable resources: Numerical methods for continuous budget reset problems

 \subsection{Iterative treatment of the budget reset problem}

-First, we note that the simpler case of $\domain=\nsafe$ (i.e., the constrained optimal control problem presented in section~\ref{ss:singlebudget}) can be solved by a single upward sweep in the $\bud$-direction, as described in \cite{KumarVlad}.
-This is a direct consequence of the explicit causality property of the value function when $\runcostb$ is strictly positive on $\domain$; see the discussion after remark \ref{rem:discont_vs}.
+First, we note that the simpler case of $\domain=\nsafe$ (i.e., the constrained optimal control problem presented in section~\ref{ss:bcp}) can be solved by a single upward sweep in the $\bud$-direction, as described in \cite{KumarVlad}.
+This is a direct consequence of the explicit causality property of the value function when $\runcostb$ is strictly positive on $\domain$.
 Moreover, without budget resets, relaxing $\runcostb$ to be non-negative (i.e. introducing a safe subset $\safe$ where $\runcostb=0$) still yields semi-implicit causality; see remark \ref{rem:semi-implicit}.

 In contrast, the introduction of budget resets on a safe subset $\safe\subset \domain$, breaks this causal structure.
-Consequently, there are no known non-iterative algorithms to numerically solve such problems.
+If the values on $\interface$ were a priori known, we could efficiently solve \eqref{augPDE2} on $\safe$ by either Marching or Sweeping techniques at least in the case of geometric dynamics.
+But since the values on $\interface$ are not provided, there are no known non-iterative algorithms to numerically solve this problem on $\rdomain$.
 Therefore, we propose to solve the PDEs \eqref{augPDE1} and \eqref{augPDE2} (with boundary conditions and the compatibility condition \eqref{comp_1}) by an alternating iterative process.
 We construct a sequence of functions $\valu^k$ and $\vals^k$ for $k=0,1,2,\dots$, which converge to $\valu$ and $\vals$ respectively, as $k \to \infty$.

 We begin with a recursive definition for these new functions on $\domain_{\nsafe}$ and $\domain_{\safe}$.
 Of course, the actual implementation in section \ref{ss:mfl} relies on their numerical approximations; the resulting method is summarized in Algorithm \ref{alg:budgetReset}.
 Initially, set